NanZhang715/TextCNN/README.md

 - Codecs

 ## WHAT I DO
-- use the pre-trained Chinese word vector provided by Shen Li, Zhe Zhao, Renfen Hu, Wensi Li, Tao Liu, Xiaoyong Du, Analogical Reasoning on Chinese Morphological and Semantic Relations, ACL 2018.
+- Use the pre-trained Chinese word vector provided by Shen Li, Zhe Zhao, Renfen Hu, Wensi Li, Tao Liu, Xiaoyong Du, Analogical Reasoning on Chinese Morphological and Semantic Relations, ACL 2018.

-- use Top 20 TD-IDF words as Features
+- Use Top 20 TD-IDF words as Features

-- slightly changes in codes
+- Slightly changes in codes

 ## FURTURE